rrvt/RWracesDB/README.md

 ## Updates

+### Update 2/10/21

+Updated the icons on the toolbar.

 ### Update 2/3/21

 While working on CodeGen to create a help file many changes in the database interface files